OPPO Find X8 Series Brings MediaTek Dimensity 9400 SOC to Saudi Market Introducing Ultra Performance, Efficiency & AI Experiences to Gaming enthusiast...

 Date

-(MENAFN- JUMMAR PR) Riyadh November 18, 2024, –OPPO, the world’s leading smart device brand will bring the flagship MediaTek Dimensity 9400 SoC to Saudi market in its upcoming OPPO Find X8 and Find X8 Pro smartphones.
+(MENAFN- VFS Global) OPPO, the world’s leading smart device brand will bring the flagship MediaTek Dimensity 9400 SoC to Saudi market in its upcoming OPPO Find X8 and Find X8 Pro smartphones.
 The world’s first globally available devices to feature MediaTek’s powerful new chipset, the Dimensity 9400 combines second-generation All Big Core design with industry-leading AI, compute, gaming and photography capabilities for ultra performance, empowering Saudi talent to showcase their gaming and content creation skills and to join the Kingdom drive to be a global digital and gaming hub, in line with Vision 2030.

 “Find X8 Series will put ultra-grade gaming, imaging, and smoothness in customers hands, and this world-class performance is made possible thanks to our strong partnership with MediaTek.
 We look forward to MediaTek and OPPO continuing to propel advanced technology forward as the core driving force, bringing more innovation to Saudi users”